Undergraduate Teaching Experience and Pedagogical Development

 POLS 422: Public Opinion - Queen's University (Fall 2021)

-POL S 305: Contemporary Political Theory (The Philosophy of Free Expression) - University of Alberta (Summer 2021)
+POL S 305: Contemporary Political Theory (The Theory of Free Expression) - University of Alberta (Summer 2021)

 POL S 101: Introduction to Politics - University of Alberta (Winter 2021)